Title VI / Nondiscrimination Policy and Complaint Process

 FHWA regulations require federal-aid recipients to collect racial, ethnic and other similar demographic data on beneficiaries of or those affected by City of Deerfield Beach programs, services and activities.
 The City accomplishes this through the use of census data, American Community Survey reports, Environmental Screening Tools (EST), surveys, and other methods.
 From time to time, the City may find it necessary to request voluntary identification of certain racial, ethnic or other data from those who participate in its public involvement events.
 This information assists the City with improving its targeted outreach and measures of effectiveness.
 Self-identification of personal data to the City will always be voluntary and anonymous.
 Moreover, the City will not release or otherwise use this data in any manner inconsistent with the federal regulations.

-The City of Deerfield Beach must certify to FHWA and FDOT that its programs, services and activities are being conducted in a nondiscriminatory manner every three years, or commensurate with a change in the City's executive leadership.
+The City of Deerfield Beach must certify to FHWA and FDOT that its programs, services, and activities are being conducted in a nondiscriminatory manner every three years, or commensurate with a change in the City's executive leadership.
 The certifications are termed ‘assurances’ and serve two important purposes.
-They document the City’s commitment to nondiscrimination and equitable service to its community; and, serve as a legally enforceable agreement by which the City of Deerfield Beach may be held liable for breach.
-For detailed information about the agreement, refer to the link below.
+They document the City’s commitment to nondiscrimination and equitable service to its community; and, serve as a legally enforceable agreement by which the City of Deerfield Beach may be held liable for the breach.
+Learn more about Title VI / Nondiscrimination Assurance.